Vero Voice Blog

 Understand when your home will be considered 'unoccupied'

-Sometimes your cover will depend on whether the house is normally empty, or whether you usually live there but have been away for a while.
+Sometimes your cover will depend on whether the house is normally empty (usually no cover or very limited cover), or whether you usually live there but are away for a while (say you're on holiday for up to 60 days).

 Adding cover for unoccupied properties